Start with Risk: Agents See, Decide, and Act - What Could Go Wrong?

 Where Control Must Become Policy: Data Firewalls Join the Stack

-Think of AIDF as automated border control for every LLM and agent handoff.
+Think of AliasPath™ as automated border control for every LLM and agent handoff.
 It pseudonymises (redacts and replaces) sensitive data, blocks unsafe instructions, and enforces policy in real-time.
+This isn’t just theory; European insurers, for example, pseudonymise claim narratives before running generative summaries, preserving both accuracy and GDPR compliance.

-AIDF Interlocks with MCP
+AliasPath™ Interlocks with MCP

-Each AI transaction is measured for three vectors: is sensitive data present, is the input untrusted, can this agent act outwardly?
-If all three flag “yes,” automation halts and a human intervenes.
+Each AI transaction is measured for three vectors: Is sensitive data present?
+Is the input untrusted?
+Can this agent act outwardly?
+If all three flag “yes,” automation halts, and a human intervenes.

 Design Patterns: From Web UI to API and Beyond

-AIDF is not a bolt-on.
+AliasPath™ is not just a bolt-on solution.
 It can:

-- Intercept chat prompts and uploads (Web Server Edition)
+Intercept chat prompts and uploads (Web Server Edition)

-- Pseudonymise every outbound call (API Gateway)
+Pseudonymise every outbound call (API Gateway)

-- Work inside mesh network proxies or sidecar containers (Microservices/Kubernetes)
+Operate inside mesh network proxies or sidecar containers (Microservices/Kubernetes)

-- Run natively with private LLM platforms (Zero-trust internal deployments)
+Run natively with private LLM platforms (Zero-trust internal deployments)

 The Control–Trust Continuum